MichalMrena/DecisionDiagrams/README.md

 auto& x      = creator;
 auto diagram = (x(0) && x(1)) || x(2);
 ```
 Get value of the function for given values of variables.
 As you can see there are different ways to pass values of variables.
-You can even provide your own type as long as you provide functor that extract a value of i-th variable from it.
+You can even provide your own type as long as you provide functor that extracts a value of i-th variable from it.
 See [var_vals.hpp](./src/lib/diagrams/var_vals.hpp) for details.
 ```C++
 auto value1 = diagram.get_value(std::vector {false, true, true});
 auto value2 = diagram.get_value(std::array {0, 1, 1});